Omega Supreme – the first BIG bot of the Transformers franchise.

 PARTSFORMER PRECEDENCE

 Omega Supreme figures have always been partsformers.
-Though some purists contend that a partsformer isn’t really a proper transformer, given Omega’s alt-mode/s its actually a necessity.
+Though some purists contend that a partsformer isn’t really a proper transformer, given Omega’s alt-mode/s it’s actually a necessity.
 Both the original and the Siege versions consist of three separate machines (tank, rocket, base) and even the Energon version needed to come apart to form various trains and cranes.
 So while there was no way that Siege Omega was not going to be a partsformer, the separate parts have been kept to a minimum (Tank/Torso, Arms/Rocket, Body/Base, Wings/Tracks x 2) and there is still a lot of transformation going on.

 The Base